osofariu/news-search/README.md

 ## Motivation

-- Do something fun with Langchain Agents that's just complex enough to help me learn about what's involved
+- Do something fun with Langchain Agents that's just complex enough to help me learn about what's involved in creating a multi-step agentic flow and evaluating the results.
-- Use some public API that's easy to use, and free
+- Use some public APIs that are easy to use, and free
-- Build something that is actually useful
+- Build something that is potentially useful, though that is not a primary concern.

 ## MVP

-Currently able to download articles through a langgraph flow, starting with user request, ending with a list of articles presented in a nice format to the user.
+Currently we are able to download articles through a langgraph flow, starting with user request, clarifying the user's intent through some back and forth, and ending with a list of articles presented in a nice format to the user.

 There are only two tools available:

-- New York Time
+- New York Times Archive
 - Web Search

 Depending on what you ask it will use one or both of the tools.

+The App works well enough, but we need an evaluation framework to test how well the app works with different inputs.
+Trying out RAGAs to see if how it can help with the evaluation.

+Tracking some of my ongoing work in [IMPROVEMENTS.md](IMPROVEMENTS.md).

 ### Langchain graph

+This is the current flow:

 ![Graph](graph.png)

-## Setup
+## Setup Instructions

 ### Requirements